Thairo Estrada Player Props: Giants vs. White Sox

-Thairo Estrada -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the San Francisco Giants against the Chicago White Sox, with Dylan Cease on the hill, on April 5 at 2:10 PM ET.
+Thairo Estrada -- 2-for-4 with a home run and an RBI in his most recent game -- will be in action for the San Francisco Giants against the Chicago White Sox, with Lance Lynn on the hill, on April 6 at 2:10 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the White Sox.
+In his most recent game, he notched a home run while going 2-for-4 against the White Sox.

 Thairo Estrada Game Info & Props vs. the White Sox